Pre Trip Newsletter

 28) Group vs personal sherpas.
 Our climbing sherpas carry group equipment.
 They will not be carrying your personal equipment.
 Each year, at least one of our team members decides to hire their own personal sherpa.
 We encourage you to do so, especially if you are not excited about climbing with a rucksack which is heavily loaded with your personal equipment, oxygen, water, and snack food.
 We now encourage members who need a bit of extra assistance to use our "equipment carry service”.
 The cost will be 1/4 (not including the tip, which you must also pay) and includes carriage of ten kilos of your personal equipment up and down to and from basecamp to the highest camps.
 For more information, please visit our Sherpa link on the Leader tab of each website .
 By the way, hiring your own personal sherpa has been shown to markedly increase summit success and safety, especially on descent.

-29) Everest, Cho Oyu, and Lhotse oxygen: For Everest & Lhotse climbers, we are now giving FREE OXYGEN, no charge for a five-bottle set.
+29) Everest and Lhotse oxygen: For full service Everest & Lhotse climbers, we are now giving FREE OXYGEN, no charge for a five-bottle set.

 Our Sherpas will try to help you carry the oxygen, and 5 four-litre bottles of oxygen are recommended for Everest and Lhotse - NOW INCLUDED FOR FREE FOR FULL SERVICE MEMBERS!
-Some members on Everest and Lhotse like to purchase a few extra bottles for insurance in case of a longer stay at high camp or a second summit attempt.
+We encourage members on Everest and Lhotse to purchase a few extra bottles for insurance in case of a longer stay at high camp or a second summit attempt due to bad weather.